syncfusion-content/fileformat-docs/File-Formats/Presentation/installation/linux-installer/how-to-download.md

 ---
 layout: post
-title: Downloading Syncfusion PowerPoint Linux installer - Syncfusion
+title: Downloading Syncfusion PowerPoint linux installer - Syncfusion
-description: Learn here about the how to download Syncfusion PowerPoint Linux installer from our syncfusion website with license.
+description: Learn here about how to download the Syncfusion PowerPoint linux installer from our Syncfusion website with license.
-platform: common
+platform: file-formats
+control: Installation and Deployment
 documentation: ug

 ---

 # Download Syncfusion PowerPoint Linux Installer